nest/nestml/doc/nestml_language/nestml_language_concepts.rst

    x(t) = \int_0^t \exp{-a(t - \tau)} I d\tau

-The result of a discrete iteration according to (5) is illustrated in Fig. 4 and describes a scalar system which relaxes from its previous state according to its autonomous dynamics, and which then updates its initial conditions to satisfy the input.
+The result of a discrete iteration according to :eq:`eq_iter` can be seen as a system which relaxes from its previous state according to its autonomous dynamics, and which then updates its initial conditions to satisfy the input.

 Example: integrate-and fire